cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-DTQTIS-BILAN PERFORMANCES 3MI-EN.md

 The solution key points are as follows:
 * Reference simulated images
-* L1 level inversion module at measurement
+* Inversion module of level L1 to measurement
-* Instrumental Radiometric Model modification module
+* Instrumental radiometric model modification module
-* Module for passing measurements to L1 data
+* Module of passage of measurements to data L1
 * Images generated with calibration error
-* Image gap analysis module
+* Module for analyzing the differences between images